Last Updated on March 10, 2025

 - A cylindrical shaft in between

-- Rounded and has four surfaces- Convex anterior, thick posterior, superior and inferior which harbors a longitudinal groove called subclavian groove in its lateral half.
+The medial two-thirds is rounded and has four surfaces- Convex anterior, thick posterior, superior, and inferior which harbors a longitudinal groove called subclavian groove in its lateral half. - Superior surface: It has a smooth appearance and one can visualize the acromial facet at the far posterior edge of the acromial end.

 - The lateral end is flat, and the medial end is large and quadrilateral.